cplett/cplett.github.io/page/xtb/11-docking.md

 # Docking

 Another feature of the **xtb** program is the *aISS* docking tool.
-This is a efficient tool for docking two or more molecules.
+This efficient tool is designed for docking two or more molecules.
 It can be used with:

 ```bash
 xtb dock mol1.xyz mol2.xyz
 ```

-Charges and the number of unpaired electrons for both molecules can be defined individually with the `--chrg1 <INT>`, `--chrg2 <INT>`, `--uhf1 <INT>`, and `--uhf2 <INT>` flags.
+Charges and the number of unpaired electrons for both molecules can be defined individually using the `--chrg1 <INT>`, `--chrg2 <INT>`, `--uhf1 <INT>`, and `--uhf2 <INT>` flags.

-{% include warning.html content='Due to technical problems, the docking in xtb version 6.7.1 does not work properly.
-It is recommended to use version 6.7.0, or a bleeding-edge version of xtb for this exercise.'%}
+{% include warning.html content='Due to technical issues, docking in xtb version 6.7.1 may not work properly.
+It is recommended to use version 6.7.0 or a bleeding-edge version of xtb for this exercise.' %}

 As an example, dock the following molecules.
-Molecule A has a charge of +1, molecule B of -1.
+Molecule A has a charge of +1, while molecule B has a charge of -1.

 <!-- Tab links -->
 <div class="tab card">